cloudposse/terraform-aws-components/modules/opsgenie-team/README.md

                   expected_value: P2

           # Since Incidents require a service, we create a rule for every `routing_rule` type `incident` for every service on the team.
+          # This is done behind the scenes by the `opsgenie-team` component.
+          # These rules below map P1 & P2 to incidents, using yaml anchors from above.
           p1: *p1_is_incident
           p2: *p2_is_incident